Last updated on February 15th, 2021

 However, fennel also shows up in recipes throughout the medieval world, as all parts including the seeds (technically fruits) are edible.

-Our main dish was one I dubbed “Gladiator Salad” because of its Roman origins.
+The shaved fennel and orange salad is something I’ve dubbed “Gladiator Salad” because of its Roman origins.

-It’s a simple mixture of thinly sliced raw fennel, oranges, olive oil, salt, and pepper that hearkens back to ancient Rome, when legionaries on the march would carry a bulb of fennel and an orange in their packs, needing little more to prepare a salad than a knife.
+The story goes that legionaries on the march would carry a bulb of fennel and an orange in their packs, needing little more to prepare a salad than a knife.

 For our modern take on it (which includes a red onion), we showed off a few more sophisticated techniques.
 Well, Casey did.